 My second train of thought shifts to my own exciting moment of discovery.
 I wonder what I can expect when I cross through the small entrance into the winding and narrow cave that remains a consistent 54-degrees year-round.

 The Ohio Caverns is just the beginning of some of the 400 caves in Ohio that are made up of elaborate tunnel networks below ground.
-Many of the caves are inaccessible to the public but there are few that you can explore to get a glimpse of the fascinating underworld of stalactites, stalagmites and minerals that have crystalized over thousands of years.
+Many of the caves are inaccessible to the public, but there are few that you can explore to get a glimpse of the fascinating underworld of stalactites, stalagmites and minerals that have crystallized over thousands of years.

 Exploring some of Ohio’s exciting natural resources within the cave systems requires no previous experience and all of the caves that are open to the public offer trained guides to lead the way.
-If you have ever wanted to feel like a true explorer, check out one of the unique caving opportunities in Ohio, most of which are open year-round.
+If you have ever wanted to feel like a true explorer, check out these unique caving opportunities in Ohio.

 Not quite ready to take the cave plunge?
 Start out at Old Man’s Cave and Ash Cave in the Hocking Hills State Park where you can explore the complex of grottoes, gorges and overhangs on your own.
-Many of the caves mentioned above are open year-round for tours but check websites for daily times and tour schedules.
+Many of the caves mentioned above are open year-round for tours, but check online for daily times and tour schedules.

 Ohio’s largest cave system at Ohio Caverns in West Liberty, Ohio has nearly two miles of narrow passageways bordered by damp rocks that occasionally open to wide chambers and underground streams.
 The guide’s small light illuminates the stalagmites and stalactites as we navigate what is otherwise pitch darkness.